Immortal Samsara: Plot

 On the day of the punishment, Lord Ying-Yuan takes Yan-Dan up to the Heavenly Gallows.
 Yan-Dan asks Lord Ying-Yuan if he believes she was framed, he tells her he can only carry out the punishment.
 Yan-Dan, in despair, jumps off the Bridge of Nothingness.
-Lord Ying-Yuan jumps in after her & saves her.
-Her Immortal spirit is destroyed & she must cross over the Night Forgetting River to enter the mortal world.
-In order to cross over, she must let go of all her past memories & feelings.
-She is given a lit lantern holding her memories, is told when the light goes out and that when all memories & feelings are let go, she can enter the mortal world.
-When Lord Ying-Yuan returns to the Heavenly Realm, he presents himself to the Supreme Emperor for punishment of having a love relationship & survives it when most other deities would have perished.
+Lord Ying-Yuan jumps in after her and saves her.
+Her Immortal spirit is destroyed and she must cross over the Night Forgetting River to enter the mortal world.
+In order to cross over, she must let go of all her past memories and feelings.
+She is given a lit lantern holding her memories, is told when the light goes out and that when all memories and feelings are let go, she can enter the mortal world.
+When Lord Ying-Yuan returns to the Heavenly Realm, he presents himself to the Supreme Emperor for punishment of having a love relationship and survives it when most other deities would have perished.

-Curator Ying-Deng creates a fake record to Zhi-Xi saying Yan-Dan has crossed the river, giving false hope to Lord Ying-Yuan, Zhi-Xi, Yu Mo, & her friend Lu-Ming.
-Curator wants Yan-Dan to disintegrate into ashes & to see the face of Lord Ying-Yuan's face when it happens.
-Lord Ying-Yuan believes Yan-Dan has crossed over & works to restore order to the Heavenly Realm.
+Curator Ying-Deng creates a fake record to Zhi-Xi saying Yan-Dan has crossed the river, giving false hope to Lord Ying-Yuan, Zhi-Xi, Yu Mo, and her friend Lu-Ming.
+Curator wants Yan-Dan to disintegrate into ashes and to see the face of Lord Ying-Yuan's face when it happens.
+Lord Ying-Yuan believes Yan-Dan has crossed over and works to restore order to the Heavenly Realm.
 After vanquishing the remnant demons in the Heavenly realm, he discovers from the Imperial Heavenly Soldiers, during the war, a deity used her Immortal powers to hold up the heavenly pillar as it was crumbling.
-He realizes it was done by Yan-Dan because of the scent of lotus blossoms & uses his Immortal powers to reinforce the pillar, then he faints away into a coma.
+He realizes it was done by Yan-Dan because of the scent of lotus blossoms and uses his Immortal powers to reinforce the pillar, then he faints away into a coma.
 He is bought to his cottage to recuperate.

 Yan-Dan spent over 800 years of her life attempting to forget Lord Ying-Yuan while attempting to cross the Night Forgetting River to enter the mortal world.
 Lord Ying-Yuan has been in a coma for 800 years.
 Li-Mu, who is now assistant to the Supreme Emperor, comes across a report sent by a Hell guard of people who haven't crossed the Night Forgetting River.
 The report shows Yan-Dan has not crossed over yet.
 He runs to Lord Ying-Yuan in the cottage to let him know, but he is still in a coma.
 With help from Zhi-Xi, Lord Ying-Yuan wakes up from his coma.
 Li-Mu tells him if Yan-Dan doesn't cross over within 900 years time, she will turn to ash.
 She only has 3 days left.
-Using the sonic beetle, Curator Ying-Deng overhears what Li-Mu has told Lord Ying-Yuan and finds out Yan-Dan has not crossed the river & plots to have her killed.
+Using the sonic beetle, Curator Ying-Deng overhears what Li-Mu has told Lord Ying-Yuan and finds out Yan-Dan has not crossed the river and plots to have her killed.